tarakeshwarb/Instagram-scraper/README.md

 - `GET /api/profiles/:username/history` - Get historical data for a profile
 - `POST /api/run-scraper` - Manually trigger the scraper (authenticated users only)

+### 🚫 Disclaimer

+This project **does not bypass Instagram’s security**.
+Scraping behavior may stop working at any time if Instagram updates its protections.
+Users are fully responsible for **complying with Instagram’s Terms of Service**.
 ## License

 MIT